Skip to Main Content

 1. Company's full, official name: While the common name (e.g., Sprouts) might be enough, some databases require the company's official name (e.g., Sprouts Farmers Market, Inc.) to return correct results.

-2. Company type: public or private: Knowing whether a company is public or private can affect how you research that company.
+3. Company type: public, private, or non-profit: Knowing whether a company is public vs. private and for profit vs. non-profit can affect how and where you research an organization.
 You'll want to know the stock ticker for public companies, and details on a comparable public competitor when researching a private company.

 • For public: stock ticker: Adding the words "stock ticker" to your basic search (e.g., Sprouts stock ticker) should bring it up immediately (e.g., SFM).
 (If you can't find the ticker, it's likely the company is private.)
 Most business databases let you use the ticker as a search term to increase the relevance of your results.

-Most business databases listed above provide financials on public companies, but these resources specialize in certain financial data and transactions.
+Most of the essential business databases also provide financials on public companies, but these resources specialize in certain financial data and transactions.
+Some cover nonprofit organizations and private companies, too.

-Find more information on creating, finding, or analyzing financial statements on the Accounting guide.
+Find more information on creating, finding, or analyzing financial statements on the Accounting research guide.